drvinceknight/unpeudemath/_drafts/my-thoughts-on-plotly.md

 At the end of the day: this is an awesome tool.
 Plotly 'abstractifies' plots so that people using different packages/languages can still talk to each other.
 One of the big things I'm forgetting to talk about in detail is that there's a web tool that allows you to change colors, change titles, mess with the data etc.
 That's also a very cool collaborative tool obviously as I can imagine throwing up a plot that a co-author who doesn't like code could then tweak.

-Similarly (if/when) publications start using smarter formats (then things that are restricted by the need to use paper) you could even just embed the plots like I've done here (so people could zoom, grab the data etc...).
+Similarly (if/when) publications start using smarter formats (than things that are restricted by the need to be printed on paper) you could even just embed the plots like I've done here (so people could zoom, grab the data etc...).
-**Very cool**.
+Here's another way I could put that:

+_Papers are where plots go to die, they can go to plotly to live..._

 Woops, I've started blurting out some ideas...
 Hopefully they're good ones.